 - Connection to early childhood experts in a wide range of topics

-- A Priority Matrix/Action plan that includes innovative solutions generated by the community through a facilitated discussion and assessment process
+- A Community Plan that includes innovative solutions generated by the community through a facilitated discussion and assessment process

 - Support and business improvement services to existing family child care providers and child care centers